terraref/documentation/existing_data_standards.md

 </small>

 ### Information Artifact Ontology (IAO)

 Information entities, originally driven by work by OBI (e.g., abstract, author, citation, document etc).
-Seems to covers similar territory to the Dublin Core vocabulary.
+IAO covers similar territory to the Dublin Core vocabulary.

 ### Ontology for Biomedical Investigations (OBI)

 Integrated ontology for the description of biological and clinical investigations.
 This includes a set of 'universal' terms, that are applicable across various biological and technological domains, and domain-specific terms relevant only to a given domain.
 Recommended by MIAPPE for general metadata, timing and location, and experimental design.

 *See also:*
 <small>
 * [Minimum Information about a Plant Phenotyping Experiment](http://cropnet.pl/phenotypes/wp-content/uploads/2016/04/MIAPPE.pdf)
 </small>

 ### Phenotype and Attribute Ontology (PATO)

 Phenotypic qualities (properties).
 Recommended in MAIPPE for use in the observed values field.

 *See also:*
 <small>
 * [Minimum Information about a Plant Phenotyping Experiment](http://cropnet.pl/phenotypes/wp-content/uploads/2016/04/MIAPPE.pdf)
 </small>

 ### Plant Environment Ontology (EO)

 Part of the Plant Ontology (PO), standardized controlled vocabularies to describe various types of treatments given to an individual plant / a population or a cultured tissue and/or cell type sample to evaluate the response on its exposure.

 ### Plant Ontology (PO)

 Describes plant anatomy and morphology and stages of development for all plants intended to create a framework for meaningful cross-species queries across gene expression and phenotype data sets from plant genomics and genetics experiment.
 Recommended by MIAPPE for observed values fields.
 Along with EO, GO, and TO make up the Gramene database.
 Links plant anatomy, morphology and growth and development to plant genomics data.

 *See also:*
 <small>